SUFFERING FROM A BURN INJURY?

 Third- & Fourth-Degree Burns

 Third- and fourth-degree burns are more severe compared to the previous two burn levels.
-These burns are severe because the burn extends through multiple layers of skin; it reaches bones, muscles, and causes nerve damage.
-These injuries are incredibly serious.
+These burns are severe because they extend through multiple layers of skin, damaging bone, muscle, and nerve tissue.

 Third and fourth-degree burn symptoms may include: